LutfiTekin/Jessamine/README.md

 - **[Speechify API](https://speechify.com/developers/)**
   Converts generated text into immersive, high-quality voice narration for in-app playback.

+> ⚠️ **Note:** For production environments, you should avoid storing API keys (e.g., Speechify or OpenRouter) in `local.properties`.
+Even if excluded from version control, these keys are still visible in the compiled APK.
+> Instead, consider using a secure backend service or Firebase Cloud Functions to proxy sensitive requests.
+> This project uses local keys only for demo and proof-of-concept purposes.

 ## Tech Stack

 ### Core Frameworks & Language